 Getting in the Christmas Spirit Vancouver Style is especially important to me this year as it’s my first Christmas here.
 Throughout the last few weeks I have done a few Christmassy things but until this week was left feeling slightly underwhelmed and not very festive.

 A couple of weeks ago my Christmassy endeavours started with the Christmas Parade that runs through the middle of Downtown Vancouver.
 Before I accidentally stumbled across it I hadn’t realise there was even a parade about to happen.
-Stumbling across it was a happy coincidence and the group of friends I was with and I decided to stick around and see what it was like.
+Stumbling across it was a happy coincidence.

-After about half an hour of standing about the parade started.
-It probably didn’t help it was raining but the parade was pretty mediocre except for the odd float that was interesting and actually Christmassy.
+It probably didn’t help it was raining, but the parade was pretty mediocre except for the odd float that was interesting and actually Christmassy.
 Overall the whole thing came across as a massive PR stunt for a lot of the major businesses in the area.
 Although I don’t mind that in theory, it felt like a lot of the Christmassy potential was lost.

 The PNE Indoor Christmas Market